ali-khurshid/My-Individual-Project/README.md

 * Template files provided by the course facilitator

 ## Media

-- The photos used on the home page was downloaded from Google Images
+- The photos used on the home page was downloaded from Google Images, which is an opens source site.

-## Acknowledgements (optional)
+## Acknowledgements

 * Thanks to all the teaching and support staff at Code Institute.
 * Special thanks to Kuminda for clearing the Github roadblock for me.